For sure, procedure is rather close to refurbishing bass panel. Just more complex.

 This one needs to be repaired !:

-What you hear: http://esl.drakkapps.com/wp-content/uploads/2020/01/IMG_5585.mov
+What you hear: https://esl.drakkapps.com/wp-content/uploads/2020/01/IMG_5585.mov

-What you see: http://esl.drakkapps.com/wp-content/uploads/2020/01/IMG_5586.mov
+What you see: https://esl.drakkapps.com/wp-content/uploads/2020/01/IMG_5586.mov

 Some measurements